 Time allowing, we encourage guests to explore Helsinki and its leisure activities.
 Helsinki is one of the fastest growing cities in Europe.
 A city of contrasts; peace and pulse, city and nature, light summers and dark winters.
-The cornerstones of Helsinki’s sustainable development are the goal to reach carbon neutrality and equal urban planning.
+The cornerstones of sustainable development in Helsinki are the city's carbon neutrality goal and equality in urban planning.

-The nature is all around: the sea, recreational areas, forests, and over 300 islands.
+Nature is all around: the sea, recreational areas, forests, and over 300 islands.
 City biking and walking are recommended.
-Travelling with public transport in Helsinki is easy and affordable.
+Travelling by public transport in Helsinki is easy and affordable.
 HSL tickets are valid on all buses, commuter trains, trams, metro and the Suomenlinna ferry.

 If you are staying longer, there are many natural and cultural destinations close to Helsinki.